jcopperman/raspberry-pi-build-light/README.md

 ## Hardware Setup

 ### Raspberry Pi
 - Ensure you have a Raspberry Pi board (any model with GPIO pins should work).
-I used the 4B model
+I used the 4B model.
 - Install the required libraries, including `RPi.GPIO`.

 ### LED Setup
 - Connect LEDs to the GPIO pins on your Raspberry Pi.
-In this project, we use three LEDs:
+In this project, I used KY-016 full color [LED module](https://arduinomodules.info/ky-016-rgb-full-color-led-module/).
     - Red LED (GPIO pin 17)
     - Green LED (GPIO pin 27)
     - Blue LED (GPIO pin 18)